nezvers/sokol_template.zig/README.md

 The main branch is supposed to work with the Mach nominated zig version (but may fall behind from time to time).
-Download it from [Here](https://machengine.org/about/nominated-zig/)
+Download it from [Here](https://machengine.org/about/nominated-zig/) Don't forget to add Zig's executable folder to your operating systems evironment `PATH`.

 Check the git branches for use with older Zig versions.